chiechie/chiechie.github.io/source/_posts/investment/invest-like-the-best-booklist.md

 - Expert Political Judgment，by Philip E. Tetlock ，Never, ever, ever listen to expert forecasts.
 They are seductive and entertaining, but usually wrong.
 - Drunk Tank Pink: And Other Unexpected Forces that Shape How We Think, Feel, and Behave ，by Adam Alter 。The title says it all: we are less in control of our decisions and behavior than we like to think.
 - The Success Equation: Untangling Skill and Luck in Business, Sports, and Investing ，by Michael J. Mauboussin，__The role of luck in our lives, and why we should focus on process instead of outcomes.
-- Who's in Charge?:Free Will and the Science of the Brain ，by Michael S. Gazzaniga ，A fascinating discussion of the mind and our lack of control.
+- Who's in Charge?Free Will and the Science of the Brain ，by Michael S. Gazzaniga ，A fascinating discussion of the mind and our lack of control.

 ## 娱乐和 教育